bbceylan/xbookmarksanalyzer/README.md

    - For large accounts, click "Auto-Scroll & Scan All" to automatically scroll and load all bookmarks, then extract them.
 4. **Export or Copy**
    - Click "Download .md" to save your bookmarks as a Markdown file.
+   - Click "Download .csv" to save your bookmarks as a CSV file.
    - Or click "Copy to Clipboard" to copy the Markdown list for pasting anywhere.
 If clipboard permissions are denied, the extension will select the text for you to copy manually.

 ## 🛠️ Development